 - static egress IP address¶

-An IP address used by a Confluent Cloud managed connector to establish outbound connections to endpoints of external data sources and sinks over the public internet.
+A static egress IP address is an IP address used by a Confluent Cloud managed connector to establish outbound connections to endpoints of external data sources and sinks over the public internet.

 - Stream Designer¶

-A graphical tool that lets you visually build streaming data pipelines powered by Apache Kafka.
+Stream Designer is a graphical tool that lets you visually build streaming data pipelines powered by Apache Kafka.

 - Stream Governance¶

-A collection of tools and features that provide data governance for data in motion.
+Stream Governance is a collection of tools and features that provide data governance for data in motion.
 These include data quality tools such as Schema Registry, schema validation, and schema linking; built-in data catalog capabilities to classify, organize, and find event streams across systems; and stream lineage to visualize complex data relationships and uncover insights with interactive, end-to-end maps of event streams.